 Entry Requirements: Good record of attendance, well presented, reliable students.
-Must be independent learners, be able to manage their other subjects and catch up on anything missed on the days that Gateway requires them to be away from school.
-Each student has an independent plan which will carry at least 20 credits at the relevant level for Credits: their school year Course outline: Gateway is open to Year 12 and Year 13 students who wish to explore a particular industry, whilst gaining credits towards NCEA and also towards a professional qualification.
+Must be independent learners, be able to manage their other subjects and catch up on anything missed on the days that

+Gateway requires them to be away from school.

+Each student has an independent plan which will carry at least 20 credits at the relevant level whilst gaining credits towards NCEA and also towards a professional qualification.
 There is also an element of work experience at a placement arranged by the Gateway Department.
-The list of industries that are open to Gateway includes, but is not limited to: Retail, Hospitality, Early Childhood Education, Hairdressing, Computing, Design, Apparel & Textiles, Equine, Horticulture, Health, Business Administration.
-Cost: There is no extra cost to students or their families.
-Assessment: Usually takes place at an external provider who is able to teach and assess the material from the relevant Industry Training Organisation.
+The list of industries that are open to Gateway includes, but is not limited to: Retail, Hospitality, Early Childhood Education, Hairdressing, Computing, Design, Apparel & Textiles, Health, Business Administration, Air NZ, Aviation, Animal care, Animation, Film, Radio, Beauty, Hairdressing,